Domestic Infant Adoption

-Infant adoption, also known as baby adoption, domestic adoption, birth mother relinquishment adoption, and sometimes private adoption, is the most common form on adoption in the US.
+Domestic infant adoption, also known as baby adoption, domestic adoption, birth mother relinquishment adoption, and sometimes private adoption, is one way to adopt an infant in the US.

 It is possible to adopt a baby in the US using either an adoption agency or an adoption attorney.
 In most infant adoptions in the US, the expectant mother (or couple) chooses the adoptive parent or couple for her child.
 The vast majority of baby adoptions in the US are open.